 Current employees must have been trained by October 1, 2019.

-New employees must be trained as soon as possible.
+New employees should be trained as soon as possible.

-Current employees must have been trained by April 1, 2019 and then on an annual basis.
+Current employees must have been trained by April 1, 2019.

 New employees must be trained within 90 days of their start date.

 Interns and other employees working more than 80 hours in a calendar year and have worked for at least 90 days.

 Independent contractors must be trained if they have performed work in furtherance of the business for more than 90 days and more than 80 hours in a calendar year and if they have not already received the mandated annual training elsewhere.